 5. Physical and Environmental Security

 Secure area access controls, protection of critical equipment, environmental controls (power, cooling, fire suppression), clear desk/screen policies, and protection of assets outside office premises.
+For organisations with data centres or server rooms, NESA assessors conduct physical inspection and review access logs as part of on-site assessment visits.

 6. Access Control